Evapotranspiration/ETo/sphinx/source/usage.rst

 How to use ETo
 ===============

 This section will describe how to use the ETo package.
+The ETo class and functions depend heavily on the Pandas package.
+Nearly all outputs are either as Pandas Series or DataFrames.

 Initialising
 ------------